Multi-bit quantum random number generator from path-entangled single photons: Multi-bit QRNG from path-entangled state

 where $\mathds{1}$ is the identity operation in the optical mode subspace.
-To describe $K$ as a POVM, we can consider the extension of $K$ into an additional space of the subsystem $S$, which decides if the detector will detect this incoming photon.
-Let us assume this state is spanned by the basis $\{ \ket{S_{\uparrow}}, \ket{S_{\downarrow}} \}$, denoting the case of no detection and successful detection, respectively.
-Then the outcome of the projective measurement $\{K^\uparrow, K^\downarrow \}$ applied to a system $E$ with the following purification
+To describe $K$ as a POVM, we can consider the extension of $K$ into an additional space of the subsystem $S$, which decides if the detector will detect this incoming photon. {Thus the detector $D$ is described by the subsystem $K$, which detects the incoming photon, and the subsystem $S$, which determines if the incoming photon can be detected at all.
+In other words, the subsystem $S$ controls the sensitivity of the detector, while the subsystem $K$ performs the actual detection via a POVM.
+Let us assume the Hilbert space of system $S$ is spanned } by the basis $\{ \ket{S_{\uparrow}}, \ket{S_{\downarrow}} \}$, denoting the case of no detection and successful detection, respectively.
+Then the outcome of the projective measurement $\{K^\uparrow, K^\downarrow \}$ applied to {the joint system of the detector and an external system $E$} with the following purification

 will result in information about the sensitivity of the detector.
 Here, $E$ is chosen to be a purifying system, i.e. the joint state of the QRNG setup and $E$ is a pure state.
-For simplicity, we model our scheme with $n=1$ while assuming that the number of photons emitted by the source follows a Poisson-distribution.
+For simplicity, we model our scheme assuming that the number of photons emitted by the source follows a Poisson-distribution.
 A photon detection event in a detector is assigned the bit $1$ whereas no detection corresponds to bit $0$.
 Assuming an imperfect detector in such a case reveals that with a higher number of photons emitted by the source, the guessing probability of the state $11$ tends towards a higher quantity.
 This results in adversary having information about, say, the detection sensitivity of the subsystem, and thus being able to completely determine the output of the supposed QRNG.
 Thus, the elementary QRNG model in this regime will output a classical noise and not quantum randomness.
 In order to guarantee that the output will be free of such correlations, we need to implement post-processing procedures that remove these extraneous correlations and extract the randomness from the generated bit strings.

 We use two kinds of post-processing -- one using the XOR extractor~\cite{LEV87}, and another using the Toeplitz extractor~\cite{Kra94}.
 The XOR extractor is implemented by the XOR operation on bits equidistant from each end of the sequence, and discarding the latter half of the sequence.
 This method, while useful for data that has a high amount of extractable randomness (min-entropy), begins to fail as the min-entropy decreases.
 The Toeplitz extractor is able to extract randomness from the output data, however, the losses become higher as the visibility reduces.
 This is evident from tests on random bit generated using states with reduced entanglement visibility, as detailed in section \ref{sec:cert}.